ashdrey1110/Reactflix-Project-2/README.md

 ### Wireframes

-Here are the wireframes for our project, illustrating the main layouts and user flows:
+Here are the wireframes for our project, illustrating the main layouts and user flows, this also is what we used to make sure our app is Minimum Viable Product (MVP):

 WILL INPUT IMAGES ONCE WE ARE HAPPY WITH THE LAYOUT.